bajisankar/InterviewQuestions/README.md

 # InterviewQuestions
-List of Interview Q&amp;A collected
+List of Interview Q&A collected from experts in different technologies.